-- For ski jumping the blue gabardine suit was the garment of choice.
+- For ski jumping, the blue gabardine suit was the garment of choice.
 It had a short double breasted jacket, ski trousers with bands at the bottom, a Norwegian ski cap, a yellow scarf and matching and knit gloves.

 - For hunting during the cold days, the gentleman could wear a brown Harris Tweed suit with a red overplaid.
-It was paired with matching knicker breeches, a brown tweed grouse hat, a nice burgundy colored sweater, and a contrasting yellow dotted silk scarf as well as heavy wool over-the-calf socks, shooting gaiters, brogued shoes.
+It was paired with matching knicker breeches, a brown tweed grouse hat, a nice burgundy colored sweater, and a contrasting yellow dotted silk scarf, as well as heavy wool over-the-calf socks, shooting gaiters, brogued shoes.

-- With formal hunt clothes a black fur-lined broadcloth coat with a fur collar was considered to be de rigeur.
+- With formal hunt clothes, a black fur-lined broadcloth coat with a fur collar was considered to be de rigeur.

-- Apparently, the green felt Tyrolean hat, a dark green fur lined short overcoat with raccoon collar, shepherd check breeches, scarf, gloves and over the calf socks of heavy wool in Norwegian pattern and ski boots were a practical ensemble that could be seen at famous Winter Spas like St. Moritz, Chamonix, and Lake Placid.
+- Apparently, the green felt Tyrolean hat, a dark green fur lined short overcoat with raccoon collar, shepherd check breeches, scarf, gloves and over the calf socks of heavy wool in Norwegian pattern and ski boots were part of a practical ensemble that could be seen at famous Winter Spas like St. Moritz, Chamonix, and Lake Placid.